Ana Bebić: 2009—present: Upcoming solo album

 On June 21, 2010, Ana performed at the Belgrade World Music Day celebration which was held on three stages in Serbia's capital.

 Personal and media life

 Bebić was raised as a Roman Catholic.
 During the Operacija trijumf, she was romantically linked with contestants Adnan Babajić, Nikola Sarić, Đorđe Gogov and Nikola Paunović.
 Bebić joked she has "two boyfriends" — Nikola Paunović for the media, and one for the privacy.
 Her "private" boyfriend is songwriter Filip Miletić, who was then working on Bebić's first solo album.
 Bebić was voted No. 1 at the Index.hr poll of the most beautiful women in Croatia.

-Currently she lives in Belgrade, Serbia.
+Since 2008, she has been residing in Belgrade, Serbia.

 In January 2010, she took a role in Serbian Big Brother – Veliki Brat show on RTV Pink.

 In October 2011, she entered the study of media in one private university in Belgrade.

 She married Ivan Đolić, a Serbian IT expert, in late 2017.
 They have two sons: Andrija and Matija.